 - Represented PG&E Corporation, the California Utility Company, as co-lead counsel in connection with a $1.0 billion claim asserted against it by the National Energy Group (PGE’s wholly-owned, unregulated business group).
 The NEG sought to recover $1.0 billion for tax benefits utilized by PGE on its consolidated tax return.
 After two years of intense litigation, the matter was resolved favorably for PG&E. This matter was the largest monetary bankruptcy litigation case in the Maryland Bankruptcy Courts.

-- Following a national search, selected to lead IPO Laddering Litigation.
-Represented 300 issuer defendants and all of their respective officers and directors, in connection with the matter.
+- Following a national search, Mr. Bolog was selected to lead the IPO Laddering Litigation.
+In that matter, Mr. Bolog represented 300 issuer defendants and all of their respective officers and directors.
 This consolidated class action case was the largest of its kind in the history of the United States.

 - Represented numerous Fortune 500 companies in high stakes litigation.
 Clients have included:

 - Served as lead counsel in Chisley, et al. v.
 Corrections Corporation of America, the District of Columbia and Margaret Moore.
 This case became one of the most visible civil rights cases in the nation and was featured on 60 Minutes, Dateline NBC and Fox Files.
 The case centered on a slain prisoner, murdered by other DC inmates at the Northeast Ohio Correctional Center, a privately owned and operated prison.

 - Served as lead counsel in numerous medical and other Plaintiff-related litigation matters.
 Successfully obtained jury verdicts and settlements exceeding $300 million.

 - Served as lead counsel in numerous high net worth estate challenges, representing heirs seeking their rightful inheritance.